 Perfectly set up for safety during Covid-19 all of our rooms have exterior entrances and individual heat/AC units that vent directly to the outside.

-The original cabins, now called cottage rooms, are still welcoming visitors.
-They’ve been remodeled with vaulted ceilings and pine woodwork.
+The original cabins, now called cottage rooms, have been welcoming visitors to Maine for over 100 years.
+The cottage rooms have been remodeled and updated and now have vaulted ceilings and pine woodwork.
 A previous owner loved woodworking and would mill trees that fell on our property for use in the rooms.
 So some of the wood in the rooms grew right here.

 Our motel rooms are set back from the road in the two story building.
 The second floor walkway looks out into the treetops.
 Most of these rooms have either two full beds or one king bed.

 At Wiscasset Woods Lodge, we’re famous for our breakfast.
 We make it from scratch every morning and our guests rave about it.
-Due to Covid-19, we won’t be opening our dining room or putting out our usual buffet, instead we’ll be serving Breakfast in Bed – well, technically it’ll be right outside your door.
+Due to Covid-19, we won’t be opening our dining room instead we’ll be serving Breakfast in Bed – well, technically it’ll be right outside your door.

-This year we’ll be delivering breakfast right to you so you can enjoy it in the privacy or your room or at one of the many picnic tables we’ll have scattered throughout the property.
-When you check in we’ll have printed menus for each day of your stay available.
-We’ll give you an order form where you can choose what you’d like to eat and when you’d like it delivered.
-Just drop it off the night before and we’ll deliver it with a smile in the morning.
-We’re also working on pricing out coffee pots for the rooms so you can enjoy your coffee without having to change out of your pajamas.
+You can enjoy breakfast in the privacy or your room, on your porch or at one of the many picnic tables we’ll have scattered throughout the property.
+When you check in we’ll have printed menus for each day of your stay.
+Fill out the order form the night before and let us know what you’d like to eat and when you’d like it delivered.
+We’ll bring it to you with a smile in the morning.
+We’re also putting coffee pots in the rooms so you can enjoy a cup without having to change out of your pajamas.

 Sack Lunches and To Go Dinners